TERMS AND CONDITIONS FOR APPLICATIONS TO THE TOMORROW’S ENGINEERS EEP ROBOTICS CHALLENGE

 Becoming a participant in the Tomorrow’s Engineers EEP Robotics Challenge is not subject to payment of a fee.
 All schools participating in the Tomorrow’s Engineers EEP Robotics Challenge Participant shall however expect to cover own costs and expenses of e.g. the school’s own teachers’ time spent on training and/or other activities during the Tomorrow’s Engineers EEP Robotics Challenge or transportation of students and staff to subsequent Challenge events under the programme.

-It is a mandatory part of the Tomorrow’s Engineers EEP Robotics Challenge that selected schools appoint one or two teachers to participate in a one day training session at the end of 2016/17 or beginning of the 2017/18 academic years.
+It is a mandatory part of the Tomorrow’s Engineers EEP Robotics Challenge that selected schools appoint one or two teachers to participate in a one day training session in September or October 2018.
 Dates and locations tbc.

 All participating schools are expected to take part in a regional competition.
 Schools will be invited to continue with the challenge in subsequent years or return the resources for redistribution.